jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

   .. code-block:: python

-    TypeError: for_loop() takes 0 positional arguments but 1 was given
+    # Exceptions Encountered
+    # AssertionError
+    # NameError
+    # AttributeError
+    # TypeError

-  I change the signature of the :ref:`function<functions>` to take input
+  then I change the signature of the :ref:`function<functions>` to take input

   .. code-block:: python